Nerve Pain in Warren, MI

 New patients are encouraged to take advantage of our Dr. Weinert Foot Alignment Consultation, which includes an exam, gait analysis, fluoroscopy x-ray imaging, patient education, and an in-depth consultation with our board-certified podiatrist.
-Simply call 248.362.3338 to reach our Troy office or 586.751.3338 to reach our Warren office and speak with one of our friendly team members.
+Simply call 248.362.3338 to reach our Troy office and speak with one of our friendly team members.
 You may also click here to use our convenient online form.
 We look forward to meeting you!

 As one of the premier podiatry centers in Warren, MI, our team at Stop Feet Pain Fast Institute also provides 5-star-rated foot, ankle, and heel care to patients from Troy, Birmingham, Sterling Heights, Clawson, Madison Heights, Royal Oak, Rochester Hills, Auburn Hills & West Bloomfield, MI, and surrounding areas.